 However, it’s also good to know which companies to avoid.

-Any equity release company that doesn’t have a ‘no negative equity guarantee’, that isn’t a member of the ERC, or charge high interest rates you should avoid.
+Any equity release company that doesn’t have a ‘no negative equity guarantee’, that isn’t a member of the ERC, or charge high interest rates should be avoided.

 Do your research!
-To show the contrast of the best vs the worst companies, let’s look at our top 5.
+To contrast the best and worst companies, let’s look at our top 5.

-It’s vital for your future finances that you should know everything about all the possible companies.
-If you go with one of the companies we suggest, you won’t have anything to worry about.
+It’s vital for your future finances that you know everything about the companies that provide equity release services.
+If you choose one of the companies we suggest, you won’t have anything to worry about.
 Our top 5 providers are reliable, experienced, and will take care of your needs.

-In the UK, Aviva is kind of a household name.
+Aviva is a household name in the UK.
 They’re known mainly for their pension plans and insurance products.
-To add to that, they’re one of the oldest providers.
-If you’re considering them, it’s good to know that their equity release products are award-winning as over 200 000 people would agree.
-Since 1998, Aviva has helped people release a total of £7 billion.
+To add to that, they’re one of the oldest financial service providers.
+If you’re considering them, it’s good to know that their equity release products are award-winning and that over 200 000 people have made use of them.
+Since 1998, Aviva has helped people release a total of £7 billion from their homes.

 Aviva’s primary services include: